 In preparation for the Thanksgiving holiday, I have been testing some turkey breast recipes from Food Network's website.

 Earlier I posted a review of a Guy Fieri recipe.
 The other one I tried out was Ina Garten's (the Barefoot Contessa) Herb-Roasted Turkey Breast.

 This a simple turkey breast that is easy to make without too much fuss.
 It does not use a brine, just some seasoning directly on the meat right before cooking.

-Here are my cooking note for this recipe:
+Here are my cooking notes for this recipe:

-3. I am glad that she calls for you to put the seasonings directly on the meat underneath the skin.
-I don’t usually eat the skin, so the flavor is going directly on what I do eat.
-If you look at the picture above you can see the herb mixture underneath the skin.
+I am glad that she calls for you to put the seasonings directly on the meat underneath the skin for maximum flavor.
+Just you look at the picture further down the page.
+You can see the herb mixture underneath the skin.
 Gets your mouth watering, huh?